canonical/ubuntu-packaging-guide/docs/explanation/package-model.rst

-The **Source Control** file contains metadata about the source package, for instance, a list of additional files, name and version, list of the binary packages it produces, dependencies, a digital signature and many more fields.
+The **Source Control** file contains metadata about the source package, for instance, a list of additional files, name and version, list of the binary packages it produces, dependencies, a :term:`digital signature <Signature>` and many more fields.

 .. note::